 Here are some examples of behavioral market segmentation you may want to consider:

 - Brand interactions (for example, following or interacting on social media vs calling customer service)

 - Customer loyalty

-- Actions taken on a website (such as reading a blog or signing up for your newsletter—which can be tracked as events)
+- Actions taken on the website (such as reading a blog or signing up for your newsletter—which can be tracked as events)

 Behavioral segmentation can be especially useful because it often relates directly to how your customers react to your brand.
 The type of customer that reads blog posts may be different than the type that subscribes to a newsletter or a loyal customer probably won't need as much convincing as a prospective customer might.